ToraKH/ToraKH/README.md

 I'm interested in coding, reading, gaming and horseback riding!
 I love doing small coding projects and games.
 The ones I am most proud of can be found in my public repositories.
 Feel free to take a look!

-You can reach me on my LinkedIn (www.linkedin.com/in/tora-kjetså-homme-975543350).
+You can reach me on my LinkedIn.

 <!---
 ToraKH/ToraKH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.